Create content for Facebook

-Finally, the post will be pushed from Gain to the Page Posts section of your Facebook Ads Manager where you can then create ads/campaigns around the post.
+Finally, the post will go from Gain to the Page Posts section of your Facebook Ads Manager, where you can create ads/campaigns for that post.

 Publish a dark post to your page

 Here’s how you can publish your dark post on your page.
-Keep in mind that the dark post will keep the paid reach it earned and, once published on your page, will be able to gather organic reach.
+Keep in mind that the dark post will keep the paid reach it earned and, once published on your page, will gather organic reach.

-We recommend this workflow for special circumstances.
-This requires you to go to the Business Manager after your dark post has been published via Gain:
+We recommend this workflow for exceptional circumstances since it requires you to go to the Business Manager after Gain has published your dark post:

 - Select Page Posts under Engage Customers